SonarSource/sq-com_example_standard-sqscanner-travis/README.md

-# Standard SQ-Scanner-based project analyzed on SonarCloud using Travis
+# Standard SQ-Scanner-based project analyzed on SonarQube Cloud using Travis

 [![Build status](https://travis-ci.org/SonarSource/sq-com_example_standard-sqscanner-travis.svg?branch=master)](https://travis-ci.org/SonarSource/sq-com_example_standard-sqscanner-travis) [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=com.sonarqube.examples.standard-sqscanner-travis-project&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=com.sonarqube.examples.standard-sqscanner-travis-project)

-#### This project is analysed on [SonarCloud](https://sonarcloud.io)!
+#### This project is analysed on [SonarQube Cloud](https://www.sonarsource.com/products/sonarcloud/)!

-It is very easy to run an analysis on a project and push it to SonarCloud:
+It is very easy to run an analysis on a project and push it to SonarQube Cloud:

 1. Create a `sonar-project.properties` files to store your configuration - like `sonar.projectKey` or `sonar.sources`
 2. In your `.travis.yml` file: